-The polarization of a σ bond due to electron withdrawing or electron donating effect of adjacent groups or atoms is called inductive effect.
+The polarization of a σ bond due to electron withdrawing or electron donating effect of adjacent groups or atoms is referred to as inductive effect.

 * It arises due to electronegativity difference between two atoms forming a sigma bond.